jgeumlek/MoltenGamepad/README.md

 When started, MoltenGamepad will create its virtual outputs, wait for input sources it recognizes, and will assign them to a slot upon their first key press.

 WARNING: Out of the box, MoltenGamepad will only have the included wiimote driver.
 Unless you are using wiimotes, you'll need to create some config files describing a generic driver for your device before MoltenGamepad will do anything useful.
 (See `documentation/gendev.md` for details.)
+Community contributed configuration files can be found in the [MG-Files repo](https://github.com/jgeumlek/MG-Files).

 MoltenGamepad will also listen on stdin for user commands, such as changing a mapping or moving an input source to a different virtual output.